myannopoulos/ntua-algo-runner/README.md

 $ ./run.sh [executable name]
 ```

 All input files and their respective output files as well as the executable should be in the same directory as the runner.
+Your program should read from STDIN and print to STDOUT.